-- 1) The 2009 catch (total and discarded) was updated, and catch through 17 October, 2009 were included in the assessment. - 2) 2009 Eastern Bering Sea trawl survey biomass estimates and standard errors of other flatfish species are included in the assessment.
-A linear regression of the AI survey estimates was used to predict the AI biomass in 2009, when an AI survey did not occur.
+- 1) The 2010 catch (total and discarded) was updated, and catch through 16 October, 2010 were included in the assessment. - 2) The 2010 Eastern Bering Sea and Aleutian Islands trawl surveys biomass estimates and standard errors of other flatfish species are included in the assessment. - 3) Natural mortality rate for species other than Dover and rex sole was revised from 0.2 to 0.15.